-In the 1980s, Bartuszová frequently photographed her works outdoors to underline their close affinity to nature.
-The exhibition will also include a selection of these evocative images alongside her drawings, many of which will be exhibited for the first time.
+In the 1980s, Bartuszová frequently photographed her works outdoors to emphasise their close ties to nature.
+The exhibition will also include a selection of these striking images.